matian2014/redis_exporter/README.md

 And the flag redis.addr was ignored.

+Add a label in metric redis_instance_info named "redis_master_addr" and the value is "<masterIp>:<masterPort>" that the sentinels monitoring

 When every scrape request arrives, it will trying to find redis master address by sentinel.addrs and redis.master by command `sentinel get-master-addr-by-name <masterName>`, and then process as before with redis master address as redis.addr.